kedartatwawadi/cityscape_experiments/README.md

 x265 is approximately 1.5-2 times better than x264.
 However, x265,vp9 are an order of magnitude slower than x264.
 (Having some issues with vp9.
-Will try to sort them out over the weekend)
+Will try to sort them out over the weekend) These results are for 30 frame snippets (average over 50 snippets)

 CRF| x264 |x265 | vp9
 --- | --- | --- | ---